Lost in Austen: Episode 3

 Later, Darcy invites Amanda to visit Pemberley, his estate in Derbyshire.
 Overhearing the invitation, Mrs Bennet misunderstands the invitation as intended for her as well and eagerly accepts, and Darcy politely includes Lydia and Jane.
 At a shooting party, Jane tearfully pleads with the sinking Bingley to fulfil his moral duty to marry and be happy for them both.
 Mrs Bennet witnesses this, and finally understands what her husband was talking about.

 Amanda admits to herself that she loves Darcy and decides to be an "understudy" while Elizabeth is away.
 She tells a weeping Mrs Bennet that she will marry Darcy in order to buy Longbourn for them, freeing them from the influence of Mr Collins.

 Bingley then seeks out Wickham as a drinking companion, and Wickham eventually returns the unconscious Bingley to Pemberley.
 At Wickham's arrival, Darcy confines his young sister Georgiana, who has a history with Wickham, to her room.
 However, Georgiana confesses to Amanda that Wickham did not seduce her, as she reported to her brother.
 She was angry when Wickham rejected her advances and called her a child.
 Wickham maintains the falsehood to spare Georgiana's honour, being sure that Darcy would throw her out if he knew the truth.
 Amanda realises that Wickham is a good person, and that Austen's account of him was one-sided.

 Drunk and despairing, Bingley punches Darcy for leading him away from Jane.
 Caroline, seeing her opportunity, walks up to Darcy, and makes coded insinuations about Amanda.

 When Amanda finally confesses her love to Darcy, she inadvertently mentions her old boyfriend back in the present, confirming what Caroline had implied to Darcy: Amanda is not a virgin.
 Darcy, although still obviously in love, regrets that he cannot marry her because of his station in society.

 A distraught Amanda furiously rips up her copy of Pride and Prejudice and throws it out of a window.
 While she packs to leave, however, Caroline enters her room, and Amanda is stunned when Caroline makes advances, having heard from her brother that Amanda is a secret lesbian, like her.
 Caroline in fact only wishes to marry Darcy to fulfill social expectations.

 Amanda finds Darcy in the garden, reading the tattered remains of her copy of the novel.
-He assumes that she is its author and expresses his shock that she has exposed private matters, not even concealimg the real names of the characters.
+He assumes that she is its author and expresses his shock that she has exposed private matters, not even concealing the real names of the characters.
 Amanda angrily tells him that his view of everything is wrong, that he has misjudged everyone, and announces her immediate departure.